Dried mushrooms native to Japan, having a concentrated, earthy flavor and aroma

 Varieties

 There are two main varieties of shiitake mushrooms.
-The thicker "donko" variety, and the "koshin" variety which is more suitable to use in dashi.
+The thicker "donko" variety, and the "koshin" variety which is more suitable for use in dashi broths.

 Nutrition facts

 Dried shiitake mushrooms are characterized by their high dietary fiber content.
-They also contain biotin, which is known to maintain skin and mucous membranes, as well as healthy nails and hair.
+They also contain biotin, which is known to help maintain healthy skin and mucous membranes, as well as healthy nails and hair.

-The ergosterol contained in shiitake mushrooms is converted into vitamin D. As a result, they are rich in vitamin D, which helps with calcium absorption, so it is good to eat shiitake with foods that are rich in calcium.
-Vitamin D is abundant in animal foods, and is a nutrient that tends to be lacking in people who follow a plant-based diet, so dried shiitake mushrooms are a good supplementary food for vegetarians and vegans.
+The ergosterol contained in shiitake mushrooms is converted into vitamin D. As a result, they are rich in vitamin D, which helps with calcium absorption, so eating shiitake mushrooms together with foods that are rich in calcium is recommended.
+Vitamin D is abundant in animal-based foods, and is a nutrient that tends to be lacking in people who follow a plant-based diet.
+Dried shiitake mushrooms are a good supplementary food for vegetarians and vegans.

-Drying them in the sun increases vitamin D as well as lenthionine, which is expected to have the effect of preventing lifestyle-related diseases such as arteriosclerosis.
-In addition, glutamic acid, the umami component contained in shiitake mushrooms, is known to have various effects, such as maintaining the health of the brain and intestines and producing GABA.
+Drying these mushrooms in the sun increases vitamin D as well as lenthionine, which may help prevent lifestyle-related diseases such as arteriosclerosis.
+In addition, glutamic acid, the umami component contained in shiitake mushrooms, is known to have various effects, such as supporting neurological and gut health and producing GABA (Gamma‑Aminobutyric Acid).

 Storage to prevent food loss